multiversx/mx-chain-keys-monitor-go/README.md

     - [x] Threshold definition on each set for the allowed rating drop
     - [x] Configurable polling time for each definition set
 - [x] Notification system
-    - [x] Integrated the [Pushover](https://pushover.net/) service that allows easy mobile device notifications
+    - [x] Integrated the [Pushover](https://pushover.net/) service to allow easy access to push-notifications on mobile devices
     - [x] Integrated the SMTP email service to notify thorough emails the events encountered
     - [X] Integrated the [Telegram bot](https://core.telegram.org/bots) notification service
 - [x] System self-check messages
-    - [x] Integrated a self-check system that can send messages periodical messages about the status of the app
+    - [x] Integrated a self-check system that can periodically send messages on the status of the app
 - [x] Scripts & installation support
     - [x] Added scripts for easy setup & upgrade